Docs Linting

 • Sphinx: Field markers (:param x:, :returns:)

-Short docstrings without structured sections are not flagged.
+Short docstrings without structured sections are not flagged, since they don’t contain enough signal to determine a style.

 Directive Consistency